 - The Supervisory Authority has failed to give the complainant written notice that the complaint is being investigated or not within two months of receiving the complaint; - The Supervisory Authority has failed to provide written notice of the progress and, where applicable, the outcome of the investigation at least once within three months of providing notice of the beginning of an investigation; or - Where the individual seeks to appeal against a determination of the Supervisory Authority.

-4. On-line data
+4. On-line Data

-Through your use of the www.gov.gg website, the States of Guernsey may collect your personal data as described below:
+Through your use of the website www.guernsey.police.uk, Guernsey Police may collect your personal data as described below (last updated May 2018):

 Browsing